jeyakatsa/Ecare/R&D/Base-Framework-R&D.md

 Step 6: Uniswap will show you the funds you’ll receive for both ETH and your token.
 Press the “Remove Liquidity” option.

 Step 7: Select the “Confirm” option when the MetaMask pop-up shows up.
+To show the tokens in Metamask go to Assets then Add Token then paste the contract address in.

+So to summarise we have two addresses:

+- A public key address, this is our personal address which we set up on metamask to move funds around and pay for transaction fees.
+It also has unique ownership rights to the token contract which enables us to mint new tokens and carry out other administrative tasks.
+- A contract address where the token is deployed which is used to access the contract functions.
+You can think of the contract address as the location at which your new token exists on the Ethereum network.
+It will be used when we setup a liquidity pool.

 ### Conclusion/Cost Analysis
 The main cost involved is with the base asset of the liquidity pool.
 There’s no exact answer as to how much is a good starting point as it depends on expected trading volumes and how much supply and demand for the new token there will be.
 As a rough estimate I think five times the expected daily trading volume would be a good place to start but each pool will be different.